 Companies that are protected or supported by the government have an extremely strong economic moat.
 These are more often found in emerging markets, because at least in the U.S., they do not like companies getting "too big."
 However, oil, agriculture, transportation, energy, and utility companies, at times, can be heavily supported by the government.
-Without them, it would cause many people to panic.
+Without these essential industry companies, it would cause many people to panic.

 While less common, cultural moats based on a company's value proposition, brand, culture, and/or tradition can provide distinct economic moats for companies that regularly utilize them well.

 Environmental and Sustainable Causes

 Beyond Meat (BYND) is a company that offers revolutionary plant-based meats.
 Its brand commitment is also to "Eat What You Love," representing the company's strong belief in addressing concerns on climate change, resource conservation, animal welfare, and human health (among other things).